 Lithium-Ion Solar Batteries

 Lithium-ion batteries use lithium ions to generate, store and disperse electricity.
-The anode, also known as the positive electrode, uses Lithium cobalt oxide (LiCoO2).
-While the negative electrode, also known as the cathode, uses carbon.
-These both get submerged in an electrolyte, and a separator goes between them.
+The anode, also known as the positive electrode, uses lithium cobalt oxide (LiCoO2).
+The negative electrode, also known as the cathode, uses carbon.
+These both get submerged in an electrolyte and a separator goes between them.

-Flow batteries have the same general concept as a Lithium-ion battery.
+Flow batteries have the same general concept as a lithium-ion battery.
 The main difference between these battery types comes from how the electrolyte gets stored.
-In Flow batteries the electrolytes go in two separate chambers within the battery, separating the power and energy components from each other.
+In flow batteries, the electrolytes go into two separate chambers within the battery, separating the power and energy components from each other.

 Instead of separating a negative and positive electrode in an electrolyte, the electrodes dissolve into their respective tank of electrolyte.
 Then, the liquid gets pumped around the battery so the ions can flow back and forth and either charge the battery or generate a current.

 How Long Solar Batteries Last